Juncus howellii

 Juncus howellii is a species of rush known by the common name Howell's rush.
 It is native to the northwestern United States, where it grows in moist mountain meadows.
-This is a perennial herb growing from a thick rhizome and producing stems up to about 60 centimeters tall.
+This is a perennial herb growing from a thick rhizome and producing stems up to about 60 centimeters 60 cm tall.
 The inflorescence is a series of clusters of small flowers, each flower with brown or green pointed segments a few millimeters long.